Steve Ignorant: Crass

 On 24 and 25 November 2007 he performed Crass's entire The Feeding of the 5000 live at the Shepherd's Bush Empire, backed by guest musicians.
 Other members of Crass were not involved in these concerts.
 "I acknowledge and respect Steve's right to do this", Rimbaud said, "but I do regard it as a betrayal of the Crass ethos".
 Ignorant had a different view; "I don't have to justify what I do. (...)
 Plus, most of the lyrics are still relevant today.
 And remember that three-letter word, 'fun'?"
-He moved to the Norfolk coast in 2007 where he volunteers as a lifeboatman.

 In 2010 Ignorant announced plans to do a tour called "The Last Supper", performing Crass songs from the period 1977–1982 with largely the same band that performed with him at Shepherd's Bush, including Gizz Butt, Bob Butler and Spike Smith.
 In August 2010 Ignorant and Rimbaud took to the stage together to be interviewed by John Robb on the literacy stage at the Rebellion Festival in Blackpool where they informed the large crowd that Rimbaud has now given him his blessing to perform Crass material live.
 In the same year Southern Records published The Rest Is Propaganda, Ignorant's autobiography co-written with Steve Pottinger.
 On 19 November 2011, Ignorant performed "The Last Supper" at the Shepherd's Bush Empire where he was joined on stage by Rimbaud and Eve Libertine.
 This was the last time Crass songs were performed live by him until his 2020 tour.
 In 2019, Ignorant announced plans to tour England in 2020 with a full band performing an all-Crass set.